AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-5.md

 <!--- ACP2E-245-->

 *  Permission exceptions are now handled for restricted products that are added by SKU.
 Shoppers are now given an appropriate message on the storefront, and the quantity field in the error table is disabled.
-Previously, {{ site.data.var.ce }} threw an exception like this: `There has been an error processing your request`.
+Previously, Magento Open Source threw an exception like this: `There has been an error processing your request`.

 <!--- ACP2E-148-->